NMCB 1 Cuts Rebar in Marshall Islands

-KWAJALEIN ATOLL, Republic of the Marshall Islands (March 9, 2017) Builder Constructionman Alex Kifolo, from Lancaster, Pennsylvania, assigned to Naval Mobile Construction Battalion (NMCB) 1, cuts a reinforcement bar for a rehabilitation project in Kwajalein Atoll, the Republic of the Marshall Islands, March 9, 2017.
-NMCB 1 is rehabilitating 3 houses in Kwajalein Atoll for military and civilian families.
+KWAJALEIN ATOLL, Republic of the Marshall Islands (March 10, 2017) Steelworker 3rd Class Joshua Loria, from Jekyll Island, Georgia, cuts reinforcement bar mats for an upcoming Naval Mobile Construction Battalion (NMCB) 1 concrete placement project on board Kwajalein Atoll, Republic of the Marshall Islands, March 10, 2017.
 NMCB 1 is forward deployed to execute construction, humanitarian and foreign assistance, special operations combat service support, and theater security cooperation in support of United States Pacific Command.
-(U.S. Navy photo by Builder Constructionman Shyann Waters/Released)
+(U.S. Navy photo by Builder Constructionman Shyann Waters)

 |Date Taken: